 There’s a relatively new bullet train in Italy called Frecciarossa.
 It can radically reduce travel times, like getting from Rome to Naples in 1:10 (this makes Pompeii a day trip).
-I traveled on the bullet train with Adventures by Disney Italy from Florence to Rome in May.
+I traveled on the bullet train with Adventures by Disney Italy from Florence to Rome a few years ago.
 The train and service are very nice!

 Alitalia is an important carrier in Italy and has flights from many international hubs.

 Flying out of Rome?
 Check your flight time.
 Unless you are already staying in Rome, it’s not worth staying in the city on the last night of the trip and fighting traffic.
 There’s a Hilton Rome Airport that we recommend to our clients; note, they do not have connecting rooms, so parents of young children will need to separate for the night.

 Flying out of Venice?
 The airport pier is a 7-minute walk or more to the terminal.
 Leave time!
 You can pay porters to take luggage, but they charge a Venice super-premium for this service.

 Most accommodations in Italy offer WIFI.
 But note that they have not all caught on to the fact that free WIFI is appreciated.

 Using a smart phone for GPS is a lifesaver!
 Data use in Europe is very expensive.
 Make sure you purchase a data package with your provider before leaving the country.
 Some car rental agencies are now offering WIFI hot spots as part of the rental.
 We tried EuropeCar’s device during our last trip to Italy and it worked great.

 Some restaurants and urban centers in Italy have WIFI, but it’s not consistent.